 National Memorial Day Concert

-The country’s annual Memorial Day event goes virtual this year on PBS, Facebook, and YouTube.
-Musicians Cynthia Erivo, Renee Fleming, Trace Adkins, Kelli O’Hara, and Christopher Jackson will appear, along with the National Symphony Orchestra and other figures, to honor the military and medical workers.
+The country’s annual Memorial Day event went virtual this year on PBS, Facebook, and YouTube.
+Musicians Cynthia Erivo, Renee Fleming, Trace Adkins, Kelli O’Hara, and Christopher Jackson appeared, along with the National Symphony Orchestra and other figures, to honor the military and medical workers.